Plain English Breakdown

 Who It Names or Affects

-- Shareholders of Native village corporations organized under ANCSA.
+- Shareholders of these Native village corporations.

 Terms To Know

-- proxy solicitation
+- Proxy solicitation

 Limits and Unknowns